 Most of these varieties fall into two main categories:

-Tropical Hibiscus originated in Asia and the Pacific Islands.
-It requires a consistent warm climate.
+- Tropical Hibiscus originated in Asia and the Pacific Islands.
+It requires a consistently warm climate.

-Hardy hibiscus originates in North America.
+- Hardy hibiscus originates in North America.
 It can withstand winters and other extreme conditions.
+More on Hibiscus Winter Care.

 The Features of Hibiscus and How It’s Used

 You’ll find Hibiscus plants often used in landscaping and other ornamental purposes.
-Hibiscus tend to do well when grown in pots and planters with well drained soil.
+Hibiscus grown in pots or planters tend to do well planted in a well-drained soil.
+Some growers create a strikingly unique, braided Hibiscus tree combining varieties with different colored flowers.

 In temperate climates, tropical Hibiscus varieties need to move inside before a frost.